Robinson, defense push No. 1 Bama past No. 12 Ole Miss 42-21

 Alabama’s defense, burned by Ole Miss for 48 points and 647 yards a year ago, made the big fourth-down stops and plenty of others.

 The Tide limited Ole Miss to 291 total yards, despite giving up a pair of fourth-quarter touchdowns.
-The Rebels came in leading the nation with 635 yards and 53 points per game.
+The Rebels came in leading the nation with 635 yards and 53 points per game but couldn’t get that tempo going consistently this time.

+“We prepared all week for it,” Alabama defensive lineman Phidarian Mathis said.
+“We knew it was coming and we worked our tails off.
+I think that really got us ready for the fastball all week long.”

 Ole Miss was without second-leading receiver Jonathan Mingo, who was wearing a boot on his left foot and didn’t dress out.